667bdrm/sofiactl/README.md

 ChannelTitleSet | Set channel titles.
 Pass comma separated channel titles for all device channels ConfigSet | Set configuration section (--co) value from set data (--sd) or  input json file (--if).
 WARNING!!!
 There are reports about settings break using thius command.
 Hold on with use this option until resolution confirm.
 Reboot | Reboot the device
+Talk | Play file specified by --if parameter for the devices supporting talk feature.
+File must be in headless G711 alaw format.
+Use snd2pcm.sh for conversion.
 Upgrade | Upgrade the device firmware.
 Firmware file name should be passed with (--if) parameter.
 ProbeCommand | !!!
 DANGER !!!
 Execute custom protocol command (2 byte message id) specified by --co parameter, response will be decoded from json
 ProbeCommandRaw | !!!
 DANGER !!!
 Execute custom protocol command (2 byte message id) specified by --co parameter, response will be dumped as-is to file